youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

     return [Q, pol]
 ```

-We compared the convergences of VI and PI and found that, VI algorithm converges after 667 iterations while the PI algorithm converges after 3 iterations, supporting that PI is more efficient than VI.
+We compared the convergences of VI and PI and found that, VI algorithm converges after 667 iterations while the PI algorithm converges after 3 iterations, supporting that PI is more efficient than VI (gamma is set as 0.95).

 # 3. Reinforcement Learning: Model-free approaches